Philipp1297/Philipp1297/README.md

 - 👋 Hi, I’m Philipp Schinacher
-- 👀 I’m interested in Software develoment and Arduino programming
 - 💞️ I’m looking to collaborate on interesting Projects
 - 📫 How to reach me pschinacher@protonmail.com